rebelwarrior/numenera/ninth_world.md

 In Malevich, they play a card "game" called tarrota; and it's said those with the glimmer can predict the future with them.
 A simplified version of the game is played throughout Steadfast as well.

 Four Dimensions is a game that's a mix of mahjong, chess and go, played with magnetic tiles and metal figurines.
 Each tile is held like in mahjong, secret to each player then played as a tile on the board with or without a figurine on top.
 The tiles being magnetic they can be placed vertical to the game board and can end up forming a cube with two sides open.
 On your turn you either place a tile or move one of your figurines among the already placed tiles.
 The game is viscerally hard and a board with pieces is essentially an artifact.
 Most people play the simplified version with non-magnetic tiles in only one dimension.

+Betting happens in all games throughout Steadfast, but because most don't carry large amounts of coin, betting is usually a low key affair, trading chores or livestock.
+However, having animals race or fight each other is the favorite betting sort of activity, and shins are usually required to participate.
+Though this kind of betting is rare in Steadfast happening only in large cities.

 #### Working the fields
 {:.subtitle.is-4.mt-4}